pymedphys/pymedphys/lib/pymedphys/docs/libusers/index.rst

 |
 - :doc:`Reference<ref/index>`

-  - Technical reference for the :doc:`library<ref/lib/index>` (modules, functions and classes), as well as the available :doc:`command line tools<ref/cli/index>`.
-This is where you will find listed information for the exposed functionality of PyMedPhys.
+  - Technical reference for the PyMedPhys library (modules, functions and classes).
+This is where you will find listed information for the exposed functionality of the PyMedPhys library.
   - This is aimed at you if you know exactly the feature you would like to use, you just want to see what inputs it requires and what outputs it gives.
 |